9 Best Consignment POS: Feature & Price Breakdown (2026)

 • ConsignCloud (with Gravity Payments)

-• RicoChet (with Fortis)
+• Ricochet (with Fortis)

 • Limited Device Support: Unlike modern cloud POS apps, they won’t run on tablets or phones.
 That lack of mobile support is a big inconvenience if you want to check sales on the go or use a tablet as a register.
 In contrast, Square, Shopify, and Zettle all have full-featured mobile apps that work from any device.